The Ergodic Capacity of the Multiple Access Channel Under Distributed Scheduling - Order Optimality of Linear Receivers: MMSE receiver

 \section{MMSE receiver}

 The ZF receiver discussed thus far is on the one hand simple enough to facilitate rigorous analysis, yet, as shown in the previous sections, powerful enough in the sense that with intelligent user selection (in this paper, distributed) can achieve the optimal scaling laws.
 Still, this is not the optimal linear receiver.
-In this section, we explore the scaling laws of the expected capacity of the MMSE receiver.
+In this section, we explore the scaling laws of the expected achievable ergodic sum-rate of the MMSE receiver.
+Note that, similar to the ZF detection, also in MMSE detection, the $SINR$ of user $i$ depends on all other above-threshold users, i.e., on the whole channel matrix $\bH$, via matrix $\bR$.

 As mentioned, in this case we let $\bH$ denote a matrix whose columns are the channel vectors of the \emph{transmitting users}.
-That is, when using the {\scshape Channel-Access} algorithm, vectors with norm greater than the threshold. $\bH_{(-i)}$ is the matrix $\bH$ with its $i_{th}$ column removed.
+That is, when using the {\scshape TB-Channel-Access} algorithm, vectors with norm greater than the threshold. $\bH_{(-i)}$ is the matrix $\bH$ with its $i_{th}$ column removed.
 Under these definitions, the SINR seen at the $i$th stream was given in \eqref{sinr in mmse}.
 Let $\mathcal{S}$ denote the set of channels with norm greater than a threshold.
-Then, the expected capacity under the threshold based scheduling algorithm in Section~\ref{sec. dist alg} is as follows. \begin{proposition} For $K \gg r$, the expected sum capacity with MMSE decoding is
+Then, the expected achievable sum-rate under the {\scshape TB-Channel-Access} algorithm in \Cref{sec. dist alg} is as follows. \begin{proposition} For $K \gg r$, the expected achievable ergodic sum-rate with MMSE detection is

-where $u_k$ is the threshold set such that $k$ users exceed it on average. \end{proposition} This expected capacity should be optimized over $k$.
+where $u_k$ is a threshold, set such that the number of users that exceed it on average is $k$. \end{proposition} This expected sum-rate should be optimized over $k$.
 The proof is similar to the ZF setting.
 The only change is in the SNR seen by the users, as reflected by the term within the $\log$. \off{ \begin{proof} Similar to the ZF setting, let $J$ be a random variable representing the number of users exceeding $u_k$.
 Clearly, $\text{E}\{C(u_k)\} = \text{E}_J \text{E}\{C(u_k)|J\}$.
-That is, the expected capacity in a slot is determined by the number of users who exceed the threshold and the sum of capacities these users see, given that they exceeded the threshold.
+That is, the expected sum-rate in a slot is determined by the number of users who exceed the threshold and the sum of capacities these users see, given that they exceeded the threshold.
 In this paper, we restrict our attention to $j \leq r$ transmitting users.
-Thus, if more than $r$ user begin transmission, we say that a collision occurred, and the capacity in that slot is considered as zero.
+Thus, if more than $r$ user begin transmission, we say that a collision occurred, and the sum-rate in that slot is considered as zero.
 However, note that in this scheme only users above the threshold may interfere with each other.